jvasileff/vscode-ceylon/README.md

 # Visual Studio Code Language Support for Ceylon

 This extension provides support for editing and compiling Ceylon projects in Visual Studio Code.
-Initially, the Dart backend on non-Windows operating systems is supported.
-Non-cross platform Ceylon modules for the Java and JavaScript backends are currently ignored by this extension.
+Currently, the Dart backend is supported.
+Non-cross platform Ceylon modules for the Java and JavaScript backends are ignored by this extension.

 ## Features